Innoble/playground-zfwor1v3/statement.md

 # X-mas Rush Post Mortem

 This contest was a lot of fun for me.
 Also very intense because of the close fight between number 1 and number 2.
 I ended at rank 2, which is a personal record for me.
 Very happy with the result.
-Congratulations to Jolindien for a decisive win against me (and everyone else).Thanks to the creators of the game, who did a very good job.
+Congratulations to Jolindien for a decisive win against me (and everyone else).
+Thanks to the creators of the game, who did a very good job.

 In this post mortem I will try to explain the main things I think I did right and also the things that didn't work for me.